Zoloft And Alcohol: Is It Dangerous To Drink On Sertraline?

 Combining sertraline and alcohol, as well as mixing Zoloft and cannabis, not only leads to intense intoxication but may also lead to several undesirable adverse effects.
 Two substances work in the brain, and their interaction may pose serious health risks.
 Drinking also has the potential to worsen an underlying depressive illness.

 Mixing alcohol and antidepressants is a big no. Note that both Zoloft and beverages are significantly addictive.
-Professional medical help should be sought out at once in case you’re having troubles with quitting sertraline or alcohol or both.
+Professional medical help should be sought out at once in case one is having troubles with quitting sertraline or alcohol or both.

 Where do calls go